couchbase/fleece/README.md

 Fleece has been used in some experimental work at Couchbase, but hasn't gone into production use.

+Thus far it's only been compiled with Xcode and run on Mac OS and iOS.

+## Requirements / Compatibility

+* Fleece _should_ be buildable with any C++11 compiler, such as current versions of Xcode, Clang, GCC or MSVC.
+(Yes, there are some Objective-C++ source files (`.mm`), but those are only used to provide Objective-C glue and Mac/iOS specific benchmarks.
+You can ignore them on other platforms.)
+* There _should_ be no dependencies on any libraries, other than the standard C library and the C++ STL.
+* It _should_ work correctly, and create interoperable data, on both little-endian and big-endian CPUs.

+However, none of those "should"s have been put to test yet, so it's likely they're not 100% true.
+If you encounter problems on non-Apple platforms, please file an issue and we'll fix it.

+Yes, it would be very nice to have a non-C++ API; we just haven't written one yet.
+A C wrapper would come first, and then that can be glued to other languages.
+Contributions are welcome :)

 ## License

 Apache 2.0